yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 - It is the brain of the computer.
 - It is also called processor.
 - CPU continually receives instructions to execute.
 CPU performs all operations according to the given instructions.
 It executes instructions and tells other parts of computer what to do.

-The CPU (Central Processing Unit) performs a variety of operations, typically classified into several types:

-1. Arithmetic Operations: These include basic mathematical operations such as addition, subtraction, multiplication, and division.
-The Arithmetic Logic Unit (ALU) handles these tasks.
-2. Logical Operations: The CPU performs logical operations like AND, OR, NOT, and XOR, used in decision-making processes.
-3. Data Transfer Operations: The CPU moves data from one location to another, such as from memory to registers, registers to memory, or between different registers.
-4. Control Operations: These involve decision-making instructions, such as comparing values and jumping to different instructions based on conditions (e.g., branch instructions).
-5. Input/Output Operations: The CPU manages communication with external devices, reading input from devices like a keyboard or writing output to devices like a monitor or printer.

-These operations are carried out through a series of instructions in the instruction cycle (fetch, decode, execute, and store).

-1. Fetch: The CPU retrieves an instruction from the computer's memory (RAM).
-2. Decode: The CPU interprets (decodes) the fetched instruction to understand what needs to be done.
-3. Execute: The CPU performs the operation specified by the instruction (e.g., arithmetic operations like addition, multiplication, etc.).
-4. Store: The CPU stores the result of the operation back into memory, registers, or sends it to an output device.
-These steps are part of what’s called the instruction cycle or fetch-decode-execute cycle.

-The performance of your CPU significantly impacts how fast your computer can run programs and perform tasks.
-Here are some key factors that affect CPU performance:

-- **Clock speed:** Measured in Gigahertz (GHz), it indicates the number of cycles the CPU can perform per second.
-Higher clock speeds generally mean faster performance.
-- **Number of cores:** Modern CPUs typically have multiple cores, allowing them to handle multiple tasks simultaneously.
-More cores can improve performance for multitasking and programs that can leverage multiple cores.
-- **Cache:** A small amount of high-speed memory built into the CPU that stores frequently accessed data and instructions.
-Faster access to this data can improve processing speed.

 CPU consists of two main units:

 - **ALU (Arithmetic and logic Unit)**